Experienced Child Support Attorneys Serving Southeast Wisconsin

 Specialists Are Sometimes Needed To Determine Income

-We often use experts in matters that may affect the determination of income for a stay-at-home, self-employed or part-time employed spouse.
+We often use experts in matters that may affect the determination of income for a stay-at-home parent, self-employed or part-time employed spouse.
 The judge may determine that this party does not earn enough and must work more to their highest ability.
 In those cases, we may need expert testimony to determine the earning capacity of that party.

 Our Experience Can Help You Reach A Fair Child Support Agreement